ao-apps/aoserv-ipreputation/src/main/linux/lib/README.txt

 # along with aoserv-ipreputation.
 If not, see <http://www.gnu.org/licenses/>.
 #

-Any installation-specific classes may be added here.
+JAR files, including any installation-specific JARs.